Vendor Terms and Conditions

 G. Stock Information

-iii.
-Once the final piece of stock of any Product has been sold and will no longer be available, you must mark that item as discontinued on your Storefront.
+III.
+Once the final piece of stock of any Product has been sold and will no longer be available, you should mark that item as discontinued on your Storefront.

-iv.
-You agree to remove Products from your Storefront that are awaiting stock for prolonged periods (four weeks or more) until they become available again.
+IV.
+You agree to suspend Products from your Storefront that are awaiting stock for prolonged periods (four weeks or more) until they become available again.

 I. Product listing and categorisation

-iii.
-The Service allows you to offer your Products on the Site as part of an ‘always on’ detailed electronic online catalogue containing categories and sub-categories, so that you may display each Product in the single most appropriate category, and with Product information, pictures and promotions uploaded by you.
+III.
+The Service allows you to offer your Products on the Site as part of an ‘always on’ detailed electronic online catalogue containing categories and sub-categories, so that you may display each Product in the most appropriate category or categories, and with Product information, pictures and promotions uploaded by you.

-iv.
-You may apply for a Product to be featured in one or more online catalogue categories, and we will retain absolute discretion as to which category is the most appropriate for a given Product.
+IV.
+A Product can be featured in one or more online catalogue categories, but we retain absolute discretion as to which category or categories are the most appropriate for a given Product.